Free Pre-Tour Accommodation & Airport Transfer Find out more

 Today we drive through sparsely inhabited rural Botswana on our way to Maun, on the southern fringes of the Okavango Delta - one of the wildest places on the planet.

-If you choose to take the optional trip into the Okavango Delta then tonight is spent preparing.
+Tonight we prepare for our camping trip to the Okavango Delta.
 Your guide fills you in on what to expect and gives you advice on what to take in your overnight bag.

-On day five those taking the optional delta trip, drive up to a waterway where mekoros await.
+On day five we drive up to a waterway where mekoros await.
 Here we switch to dug-out canoes, called mekoros, which the locals pole through the quiet channels.

 After exploring we return to the remote camp and settle down for a night under the stars.
 Tonight we sleep in dome tents with twin beds and basic en-suite bathrooms (long drop and bucket shower).